Who doesn’t want to climb more? Who doesn’t want to climb harder?

 Building a Solid Foundation

 It’s a cliche but it’s true: we have to learn to walk before we can run.
-Our goal here is to build and maintain a solid foundation so you can focus future workoreiuts on mixed & ice climbing specific exercises.
-If any of this sounds sounds boring, make it fun by working out with a friend, listening to music, slackline between sets, or whatever you must do to get and remain amped.
+Our goal here is to build and maintain a solid foundation so you can focus future workouts on mixed & ice climbing specific exercises.
+If any of this sounds boring, make it fun by working out with a friend, listening to music, slackline between sets, or whatever you must do to get and remain amped.

 Doing nothing else, the regimen below should be your standard workout to get yourself ready for ice climbing.
 If your goal is just to climb a lot, this will prepare you.
 If you can’t do all of these at first, that’s OK, work up to it and do the best you can.
 You will see improvement quickly.